 The story behind a rogue warrior, Richard Marcinko, nicknamed Demo Dick, who supposedly was the first commanding officer of U.S. Navy SEAL Team 6, is full of intrigues and controversies.
 Richard Marcinko was born November 21, 1940, and he is a retired U.S. Navy SEAL 6 commander and Vietnam War veteran.

 Richard Dick Marcinko was the founder and first commanding officer of SEAL Team 6 and Red Cell, a secretive unit designed to test the effectiveness of American tactics or personnel.

 The original Red Cell was a 14-man team composed of 13 former SEAL Team 6 and one Force Recon Marine.
 The unit was also known as OP-O6D, which had been organized to attempt to infiltrate and otherwise test the security of U.S. military bases and other installations sensitive to U.S. security interests.

 Early Life And Education

-Richard Marcinko was born in Lansford, Pennsylvania, and is of Slovak descent.
+Richard Marcinko was born in Lansford, Pennsylvania, of Slovak descent.

 After attending Admiral Farragut Academy in Toms River, New Jersey, he enlisted in the U.S. Navy in 1958.
 He worked as a teletype operator at the Naval Air Station in Naples, Italy, but after some difficulty, he eventually worked his way into the Navy’s Underwater Demolition Teams.